Are you searching for the best things to do in Koh Tao?!

 Some of the clearest, turquoise waters can be found here at Sai Daeng Beach and colorful coral reefs are only a stone’s throw away from the palm tree fringed shoreline.

-Sai Daeng Beach is the closest bay to Shark Island, the best Koh Tao snorkeling spot on the island.
+It’s also the closest bay to Shark Island, which is one of the best snorkeling trips on the island.
 There are kayaks and snorkel sets available to rent from the restaurant located down on Sai Daeng Beach.

-Paddling out to Shark Island Koh Tao in a kayak takes approximately 10-minutes and there is a floating buoy to tie off your kayak before jumping in the water for a snorkel.
+Paddling out to Shark Island in a kayak takes approximately 10 minutes and there is a floating buoy to tie off your kayak before jumping in the water for a snorkel.

-Sunset Viewpoint Koh Tao is a short 15-minute drive from Sairee Beach.
-Sunset Viewpoint has decent road access, but it is very steep and you may end up having to walk up the hill if your scooter doesn’t make it.
+Sunset Viewpoint is a short 15-minute drive from Sairee Beach.
+There is decent road access, but it’s very steep and you may end up having to walk up the hill if your scooter doesn’t make it.